Xomega-Net/Xomega.Docs/docs/tutorial/4-security/0-overview.md

 ## Authorization support

 Similarly, our data model doesn't have any tables that store user roles or privileges, but the `person` object has a `person type` field that we can use as a surrogate for the user role.
-Following is the description of the different person types, and their meaning.
+Following is the description of the different types of persons, and their meanings.

 ```xml title="person.xom"
 <object name="person">